Flotsam & Jetsam

 If you are staying in rural areas, water is often stored in stagnant rainwater drums so it’s wise to take some bottled or bag water for drinking or attending to personal hygiene (unless brushing your teeth in Pepsi or Ting is your idea of fun).

-Even in the Jamaica heat, standing under a morning cold shower pipe will literally take your breath away.
-But who needs a feeble trickly shower when you can experience the natural power of a waterfall on your back (must try that sometime), a foaming river, or a blue pool to plunge into to purge yourself of dust and sweat.
+Even in the Jamaica heat, a morning cold shower will literally take your breath away.
+But why settle for a feeble trickle when you can experience the natural power of a waterfall on your back, a foaming river, or a blue pool to plunge into and purge yourself of dust and sweat?

 WHEN NATURE CALLS